chowderpally/ocr-converter-django/README.md

 #Inital Steps to run the django-project

 1. Make sure you run this in new vitual environment

+In case you have no idea about how to create virtual env then follow this http://docs.python-guide.org/en/latest/dev/virtualenvs/

 2. $ cd ocr-converter-django
 3. $ pip install -r requirements.txt
 4. $ python manage.py makemigrations